Skip to content

 • Set up an auto-deletion date.

-• Set up recording and access control to them.
+• Set up recording settings and access control.

-• Enable/disable features like chat or virtual backgrounds.
+• Enable/disable features like chat, virtual backgrounds, and E2EE (end-to-end encryption).

 • Start a meeting in a room.